Sergix/JTerm/CONTRIBUTING.md

 JTerm is a cross-platform terminal.
 The project is written in Java so that it can be run on virtually any computer.
 This document provides information such as project resources, guidelines, and other information needed to start programming for JTerm.

 ## Implementation
-This project is written in Java using [Eclipse IDE for Java EE](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/neon3).
+This project can be developed through the IDE of your choosing.
+It has been tested and works in Eclipse, IntelliJ, and Visual Studio Code, and has batch files to run the build steps if all else fails.

 ## Code of Conduct
 The Code of Conduct for any contributions and posting information can be found [here](/CODE_OF_CONDUCT.md).

-## GitHub Branch
+## Development Branch
-The development branch of the JTerm project is the `dev` branch. _**Make sure to work off of this branch, not the master!**_ All commits on the dev branch are tracked in the 'Dev' PR.
-This is the PR that is merged into master.
+The development branch of the JTerm project is the `dev` branch. _**Make sure to work off of this branch, not the master!**_

 ## Builds
-Once you build a file from the source code to an archive (.jar), push it to the /build/jar folder, along with the associated changelog (see Changelog section), source code (see Source Code section), and documentation (see Documentation section.)
+Once you build a file from the source code to an archive (`.jar`), push it to the `/build/jar` folder, along with the associated changelog (see Changelog section), source code (see Source Code section), and documentation (see Documentation section.)

-The format of the archive's filename is as follows: "jterm-v(build version).jar"
+The format of the archive's filename is as follows: `jterm-v(build version).jar`

 ## Source Code
-Keep all updated and current source code in the /src directory, which should be updated with every build.
+Keep all updated and current source code in the `/src` directory, which should be updated with every build.
 Please review the [Source Code Style Guide](https://github.com/Sergix/JTerm/blob/master/docs/SourceStyleGuide.md) for more information.

 Subfolders are formatted for packaging and for CI integration.